Electronic Density of States of a $U\left(1\right)$ Quantum Spin Liquid with Spinon Fermi Surface. II. Zeeman Magnetic Field Effects: Naive Zeeman shift of the quasi-bound spinon chargon pairs

 The zero Zeeman shift of the threshold in the electronic DOS spectra shown in Fig. \ref{figure1} (c) stems from the electron fractionalization and the spinon Fermi sea ground state in the QSL.
 In this case the fractionalized quasi-particles, the spinons and the chargons, both couple to an emergent $U\left(1\right)$ gauge field~\cite{Lee2, Senthil} and the gauge field fluctuations in turn affect the electronic DOS.
 It raises the question about how the electronic Zeeman response gets affected by the gauge field fluctuations in the QSL.

-At the energy near the Hubbard band edges, the longitudinal component of the gauge field fluctuations plays the dominant role~\cite{Lee4} because the small current current correlations there make the transverse components negligible.
+At the energy near the Hubbard band edges, the longitudinal component of the gauge field fluctuations plays the dominant role~\cite{Lee4} because the small {current-current} correlations there make the transverse components negligible.
 The longitudinal gauge field fluctuations bring about the gauge binding interaction~\cite{Lee4, Wenyu2}:

-Here $U_{\textrm{b}}$ denotes the gauge binding interaction strength which we assume to be short range and on-site due to screening by spinons.
+Here $U_{\textrm{b}}$ denotes the gauge binding interaction strength which we assume to be short range and on-site due to the screening by spinons.
 An antispinon tends to bind a holon to form a hole bound state above the LHB, and similarly a spinon tends to bind a doublon to form an electronic bound state below the UHB.
+The spinon spinon repulsion from the spin fluctuations~\cite{Starykh} is not included as we focus on the QSL electronic state where the combination of a spinon and a chargon matters.
 Including the gauge binding, the QSL Hamiltonian becomes $H=H_0+H_{\textrm{int}}$ and the electronic DOS reads~\cite{Supp}

 with $G^{\textrm{R}}_{h,\sigma}\left(\omega,\bm{k},\bm{k}'\right)$ and $G^{\textrm{R}}_{d,\sigma}\left(\omega,\bm{k},\bm{k}'\right)$ being the first and second terms in Eq. \ref{GR01} respectively.